 What is the morning after pill?

 Morning after pills work mainly by delaying or stopping ovulation.
 Sperm survive for up to 5 days after intercourse.
-If ovulation does not occur in that time, fertilisation will not happen.
-The lining of the womb may also be effected, decreasing the chance if implantation.
+If ovulation does not occur during that time, fertilisation and pregnancy will not happen.

 Which morning after pills are available in the UK?

-- ellaOne (ulipristal acetate 30mg) a selective progesterone receptor modulator (SPRM) which blocks progesterone function. ellaOne is also available without prescription.
+- Ulipristal acetate 30mg (brand name ellaOne) - a selective progesterone receptor modulator (SPRM) which blocks natural progesterone function.

 Which morning after pill should I take?